ModelInference/texada/README.md

 #### Z3

 Z3 can be downloaded and installed following the instructions [here](https://github.com/Z3Prover/z3).
 As long as the location of the folders containing the Z3 executable, libraries, and include files are on your PATH, there should be no compile problems.
+We use version 4.4.0.

 ### Cloning project